 The official name for PADS is South Suburban, Public Action to Deliver Shelter.
 JASSAC Deltas serve every 2nd Thursday evening and Friday morning from October through April.
 JASSAC provides money for the meat and the Sorors donates the side dishes they cook.
 Our morning shift cooks hot breakfast food to go along with PADS continual breakfast.
 Yes, Non-Deltas Members can volunteer, they must register directly with PADS.

-The focus this year will be on 4 general service recipients: schools/community centers; military members; hospitals; and nursing homes.
+The focus in prior years has been on 4 general service recipients: schools/community centers; military members; hospitals; and nursing homes.

-One hundred (101) care packages/baskets (acts of Kindness) will be prepared and distributed as follows:
+One hundred (101) care packages/baskets (acts of Kindness) were prepared and distributed as follows:

-- 22 to schools/community centers; these will contain paper, pens, folders etc..
-We would send one to all of the schools/community centers where we have had events in the past as well as some others;
+- 22 to schools/community centers; these contained paper, pens, folders etc..
+We sent one to all of the schools/community centers where we have had events in the past as well as some others;

-- 22 to troops: these boxes will be sent to soldiers (preferably ones that Sorors know) across the country and will contain, granola bars, socks, razors, etc.;
+- 22 to troops: these boxes were sent to soldiers (preferably ones that Sorors know) across the country and contained, granola bars, socks, razors, etc.;

-- 22 to hospitals staff: these would contain treats;
+- 22 to hospitals staff: these contained treats;

-- 22 to a hospital to be delivered to sick children: these would contain a stuffed animal, coloring book and crayons etc., and
+- 22 to a hospital that were delivered to sick children: these contained a stuffed animal, coloring book and crayons etc., and

-- 13 nursing homes: (preferably ones where Sorors have friends or family members) these would contain perfume, mints, stuffed animals, etc..
+- 13 nursing homes: (preferably ones where Sorors have friends or family members) these contained perfume, mints, stuffed animals, etc..

 Blessings in a Backpack